Travel.State.Gov >

 U.S. Immigrant Visa

-Prior to the suspension, after adoptive parents had obtained the new birth certificate and passport for their child and had filed Form I-600, Petition to Classify Orphan as an Immediate Relative, they then had to apply for a U.S. immigrant visa for their child from the U.S. Embassy in Vientiane.
-Immigrant visas allow children adopted overseas to travel home with their adoptive parents.
-As part of this process, the Consular Officer must be provided the Panel Physician’s medical report on the child.
+After you obtain the new birth certificate and passport for your child and you have filed Form I-600, you then need to apply for a U.S. immigrant visa for your child from the U.S. Embassy in Vientiane.
+This immigrant visa allows your child to travel home with you.
+As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child.

 Child Citizenship Act